Can You Sue Your Employer for Slander and Defamation?

 In many states, job reference immunity statutes protect employers’ qualified privilege.
 Employers are presumed to act in good faith when they share information about their employees with prospective employers, even if some information is negative.
 The presumption of good faith is lost if the employee can prove the employer had actual malice:

 The evidence required to show actual malice varies by state.
 In some states, you need a preponderance of the evidence.
 In other states, you need clear and convincing evidence.
-As we saw above, actual malice typically applies in defamation of public figures.
+Actual malice typically applies to defamation of public figures.
 It is harder to prove than negligence.
 You can think of employers’ qualified privilege as bringing the higher standard typically used for public individuals into employment defamation.

 Harm